microsoft/nni/docs/source/experiment/aml.rst

    * - workspaceName
      - Required field.
 The workspace name of your account, can be found in ``config.json`` described above.
    * - computeTarget
      - Required field.
-The compute cluster name you want to use in your AML workspace. `refer <https://docs.microsoft.com/en-us/azure/machine-learning/concept-compute-target>`__ See Step 6 above.
+The compute cluster name you want to use in your AML workspace.
+See `reference <https://docs.microsoft.com/en-us/azure/machine-learning/concept-compute-target>`__ and Step 5 above.
    * - maxTrialNumberPerGpu
      - Optional field.
 Default 1.
 Used to specify the max concurrency trial number on a GPU device.
    * - useActiveGpu